-One of the characteristics of Globalization on society is the rapid change and modernization in all spheres.
-The first impact has concerned economy described by an industrial increase, That transformation affects widely international relations consequently education is affected.
-The concept of a learner's competency is a very important subject because it determines learner's readiness and let him/her contribute in the social development.Moreover,It brings guidance and orientation to the modern labor market providing learner's with the ability to depend on themselves to solve problems.
-The last years, the developed courtiers aimed at equipping the person with knowledge, competency and various skills to make him or her interact with the a rapid developing technological society in harmony, the large experience of the developed countries helped them to orient and update education, that gives rise to the promotion of the training programs towards competency-based approach.
-It has been proved that knowledge, skills, working habits acquired by young people would enable intellectual progress of an individual and the formation of the abilities to quickly respond to the demands of the time.
+A historical view about linguistic competence and students achievements in higher education Ms.Ali Rabah Nouria Maitre Assistante A Department of English Dr.Moulay Tahar University (Saida) Abstract Education in Algeria has undergone different reforms and a set of changes especially in English language teaching at nearly all levels.
+When being introduced, competency-based approach find some obstacles in Algeria that was not the case for European countries which find interests in higher education.
+This research paper aims to speak about competence' and 'competency' before examining the competency-based approach as an approach which provides a shift from the traditional focus learning outcomes and learner-centred educational objectives to a more sophisticated one.
+It will also show this approach as an important step reform in education in addition to life enquiries and future job opportunities for students.
+Keywords:competence-reform-orientation-communication collapse-linguistic performance 1.Introduction One of Globalization characteristic on society is a rapid change and modernization in all spheres.
+The first change has touched economy an industrial transformation affects increase, That widely international relations so the impact was on education .
+The concept of a learner's competency is a very important subject because it determines learner's readiness. let him/her contribute in the social development; Moreover, It brings guidance and orientation to the modern labor market, providing learner's with the ability to depend on themselves in finding solutions to problems.
+The last years, the developed courtiers aimed at equipping the person with the essential knowledge, competency and various skills to make him or her interact with the a rapid developing technological society in harmony.
+Being with a large experience, the developed countries started orientating and updating education, promoting of the training programs towards competency-based approach.
+It is essential to understand the very concept of 'competency' and the principles of the competency-based approach and how it is implemented in educational institutions because it has been proved that knowledge, skills, working habits acquired by young people would enable intellectual progress of an individual and the formation of the abilities to quickly respond to the demands of the time.